|Subscribe | What is RSS|

 Launching, landing, or operating unmanned aircraft within Arches and Canyonlands national parks, and Hovenweep and Natural Bridges national monuments, are now prohibited.

-The term "unmanned aircraft" includes all types of devices that meet this definition (e.g., model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or commerce.
+“Unmanned aircraft” is defined as a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device.
+This term includes all types of devices that meet this definition (e.g., model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or commerce.

 Use of unmanned aircraft systems (commonly known as "drones") in parks brings noise and visual intrusions where visitors expect quiet and natural vistas.
 Their use creates a safety concern for visitors, disturbs wildlife, and otherwise conflicts with the mission of national parks to preserve and protect natural and cultural resources and their associated values.